Thun railway station

 Thun is a railway station in the town of Thun, in the Swiss canton of Bern.
 At the station, the Swiss Federal Railways owned Bern to Thun main line makes a junction with the other lines, all owned by the BLS AG.
 These lines are the Gürbetal line from Bern via Belp, the Burgdorf to Thun line from Burgdorf via Konolfingen, and the Lake Thun line to Spiez and Interlaken.

-The station is served by various operators, including the BLS AG, Swiss Federal Railways (SBB) and Deutsche Bahn.
+The station is served by various operators, including BLS, Swiss Federal Railways (SBB) and Deutsche Bahn.

 The station also provides an interchange with the local bus network provided by the Verkehrsbetriebe STI.
 Ships of the BLS-owned fleet on Lake Thun serve a quay at the station, which they access via a navigable stretch of the Aare and the Thun ship canal.